-Burgess Thomson have experienced conveyancing solicitors to help with all stages of NSW property transactions whether you are buying or selling a home, unit, vacant block, strata title, commercial real estate or rural property, and including:-
+Burgess Thomson have experienced conveyancing solicitors in Newcastle to help with all stages of NSW property transactions whether you are buying or selling a home, unit, vacant block, strata title, commercial real estate or rural property.

 - Legal advice in regard to real estate contract law